Bachelor’s in Nursing Program in Central Florida

 |Locations:||Cocoa, Daytona Beach, Orlando|

-Also consider the Concurrent ASN to BSN program at Seminole State College or Valencia College.
-Admits Multiple Times Per Year.
+Concurrent ASN to BSN Options.
+Admit Multiple Times Per Year.
 Same UCF Faculty.
 Same UCF Degree.
-Options Designed for You.

 You might be a candidate for the Traditional BSN program if you meet one of the following conditions and the application requirements: